Quakers Hill

 Quakers Hill is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Quakers Hill has a high cultural diversity, with 45.2% of its population born overseas and 45.8% speaking a language other than English at home.
-Christianity is the predominant religion in Quakers Hill, accounting for 47.8% of the population.
-However, Hinduism shows significant overrepresentation, comprising 17.2% compared to 20.2% across Greater Sydney.
+Quakers Hill has a high level of cultural diversity, with 45.2% of its population born overseas and 45.8% speaking a language other than English at home.
+The dominant religion in Quakers Hill is Christianity, which accounts for 47.8% of the population.
+However, Hinduism is notably overrepresented, comprising 17.2% of the population compared to 20.2% across Greater Sydney.

 Frequently Asked Questions - Diversity